Colchester New Church: History

 In 1967 under the leadership of Rev. Frank Rose the church building was expanded.
 The sanctuary was extended two metres in length, a new school room, and a new entrance porch were added.
 The designer of the new additions was architect Geoff P. Dawson.
-The plan had been to dedicate the new school room on 10 December 1966 but building work only finished in mid-January 1967 and it was dedicated by bishop Willard Dandridge Pendleton on 15 April that year.
+The plan had been to dedicate the new school room on 10 December 1966, but building work only finished in mid-January 1967 and it was dedicated by bishop Willard Dandridge Pendleton on 15 April that year.

+In 2024, a celebration was held to mark the centenary of the laying of the foundation stone, of the original church building in Maldon Road, on 22nd May 1924.

+After more than 100 years, a final service of worship took place at the church in January 2025 and the building was sold.